Repositories

 Scheduled scans

-Enable the Scheduled scans toggle to have the repository scanned automatically.
-Choose a frequency and time that works for your team:
+Turn on the Scheduled scans toggle to scan the repository automatically.
+Pick a frequency and time:

 - Daily: Runs every day at the specified hour (UTC)